How to Conquer Toy Clutter

 Even if it seems tough, decide to toss broken or incomplete toys and books, to donate toys she hasn't played with in months, and to store very little for any future babies.
-(Full disclosure: I stored a big bucket of my kids' Legos which my grandsons now play with.
-I've saved four baby toys I bought for my grandsons in case my daughter has a third child.)
+(Full disclosure: I stored a big bucket of my kids' Legos which my grandsons now play with.)

 There's one exception to the Top Five: Do consider removing all freebie toys!

 7. Designate toy homes.

 Maybe you have a toy closet or a toy shelf in the living room, or your children each have a bin in their bedrooms.
 Let the storage area(s) set boundaries for what you will keep.
 If things won't fit, then something must go.